-But, that question isn’t as random as my young self thought it was at the time.
-When I look back even further, I did public speaking events from a really young age, I loved helping other students learn things they didn’t understand yet, I enjoyed nerding it up on the Student Council, and I even did work experience at a law firm in my teens.
-Those combined callings to structure and rules, being able to speak clearly and explain difficult or new concepts and being willing to hold responsibilities have all served me well in my career as a lawyer.
+With the benefit of hindsight, I can see that life as a lawyer is not as random as my young self thought at the time.
+I did public speaking events from a really young age, I loved helping other students learn things they didn’t understand yet, and I enjoyed nerding it up on the Student Council.
+I even did work experience at a law firm in my teens.
+Those combined callings to structure and rules, being able to speak clearly and explain difficult concepts and being willing to hold responsibilities have all served me well in my career as a lawyer.

-I was drawn pretty quickly towards family law, finding myself to have a deep pot of empathy for those very real relationship and legal issues that exist in family law.
-The difficult issues of connection and disconnection, respect and disrespect, truth and perception, rules and flexibility.
-Working as a family lawyer gives me an opportunity to help others find their own path through these competing issues that show up so much in families going through separation.
+I was drawn pretty quickly towards family law, finding myself to have a deep pot of empathy for those experiencing very real relationship, family and legal issues.
+The difficult issues of connection and disconnection, respect and disrespect, truth and perception, rules and flexibility show up in family life time and time again.
+Working as a family lawyer gives me an opportunity to help others find their own path through these competing issues after separation.

-I work really hard to try and explain the complex and competing issues that apply in Family Law matters as simply as possible.
-I have written a book, “Who gets the dog” as a straightforward guide to get through separation and the legal parts of that process.
+I work really hard to keep things simple, even the complex and competing issues that apply in Family Law matters.
+I have written a book, “Who Gets The Dog” as a straightforward guide to getting through separation and the legal parts of that process.

-Helping others through their time of need is the only reason I keep showing up to do this work, with both my mind and my heart.
-I am fortunate to be supported by my husband of 26 years and our four children aged from 21 to 12.
-I’m a better person when I remember to get myself to the mat for the Yoga classes that soothe my soul.
+Helping others through their time of need is the reason I keep showing up to do this work, with both my mind and my heart.
+I am fortunate to be supported by my husband of 28 years and our four children aged from 22 to 14.
+I’m a better person when I make time for my garden and my yoga mat.

 You can find a copy of my book “Who gets the dog” on our resources page.